 You may develop common skin warts caused by HPV on the fingers, hands, and elbows.
 They may not be painful or itchy but tend to be conspicuous and rough-looking.
-You may be very conscious of them.
 Since they are so exposed and uncovered, common warts are more prone to injury and bleeding as well.
-It is important to remember that removal of warts does not necessarily treat the virus itself.
+It is important to remember that the removal of warts does not necessarily treat the virus itself.
 Thus, getting these unsightly warts does not undo the possibility of their recurrence.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.